 - Solutions must be contextualized locally

 - Interdisciplinary teams are an iterative process that requires time and energy

 - Interdisciplinary approaches to developing solutions expands opportunities for economic development and social well-being.

 Some interesting stats: invitations were sent by email to more than 600 persons from the WEFNI and/or the AUB lists.
 The physical audience included about 100 persons in the two locations (Beirut and College Station).
 The online audience peaked at 153 persons, whose average listening time was 84 minutes.

 Listeners included: Texas A&M, AUB, DOW Chemical Co., Conagua Mexico, Near East Foundation, World Food Program, University of Vermont, US-EPA, FEMSA (Coca-cola Mexico), University of Geneva, US-MENA, WSP Global, Spelman University (GA USA), GK4D (EU), University of Maryland, The GEF, World Economic Forum, UFRJ Energy Planning Program (Brazil), FAS-USDA, Georgia Tech, Global Communities, The Cyprus Institute, U Mass, Johns Hopkins U, Suez Group (Paris), Woolpert (USA), U Florida, New York University, Circle of Blue, United Nations, US Department of State, National Wildlife Federation, MEFOSA, United Nations University (Institute for Environment and Human Security), Florida A&M University, Purdue University, DAAD-Lebanon, NSF, Penn State University, Middle East Technical University (Turkey), Localized Water Solutions (USA), OK State U, and numerous additional sign-ins from gmail, yahoo, and other accounts.

-Materials (papers and recording) see also at the Texas A&M WEFNI websites.
+Materials (papers and recording) the videos of the full discussion are also available at the Texas A&M WEFNI website.